-Bit Symbol Value Description Reset value 0 D FRAME 0 FRAME in FRAME interrupt is routed to the low priority interrupt line.
+Bit Symbol Value Description Reset value 0 FRAME 0 FRAME interrupt is routed to the low priority interrupt line.
 0 1 FRAME interrupt is routed to the high priority interrupt line.
 1 EP_FAST 0 EP_FAST interrupt is routed to the low priority interrupt line.
 0 1 EP_FAST interrupt is routed to the high priority interrupt line.
 7:2 - - Reserved, user software should not write ones to reserved bits.
 The value read from a reserved bit is not defined.
 NA